mozilla/deepspeech-playbook/ENVIRONMENT.md

-# Setting up your Python virtual environment for training using DeepSpeech
+# Setting up your environment for training using DeepSpeech

-This section of the Playbook assumes you are comfortable installing DeepSpeech and using it with a pre-trained model; here we provide information on setting up a Docker environment for training your own speech recognition model using DeepSpeech.
+This section of the Playbook assumes you are comfortable installing DeepSpeech and using it with a pre-trained model, and that you are comfortable setting up a Python _virtual environment_; here we provide information on setting up a Docker environment for training your own speech recognition model using DeepSpeech.

-## Table of contents

-@todo add ToC for this page

 ## What is Docker and why is it recommended for training a model with DeepSpeech?